SharzyL/pastebin-worker/README.md

 ## Auth

-If you want a private deployment (only you can upload paste, but everyone can read the paste), add the following entry to your `config.json`:
+If you want a private deployment (only you can upload paste, but everyone can read the paste), add the following entry to your `config.json` (other configurations contained in the outmost brace):

 ```json
 {